Man barges onto school bus, holds knife to driver

 - Border Patrol agent kills woman who crossed border illegally in Texas, authorities say

-Authorities arrested 37-year-old Matthew Barker.
-Uelen says Barker was previously known to authorities and had drug issues.
+Authorities arrested Matthew Barker, 37, of Campo for investigation of assault with a deadly weapon.
+He was previously known to authorities and had drug issues, Uelen said.

+After fleeing, the children ran to their parents outside or ran back to their homes.
+They were taken to school on another bus, school district officials said.

+Uelen said they were brought to a classroom where they could be calmed down.